Skip to Main Content

 The following may include the full text of the articles or just provide the reference to articles on a particular topic.

-In order to present fairer, more balanced academic contributions, it is important to include academic literature from the Global South.
-However, it can be difficult to find within English language databases full of Global North examples.
+To present fairer, balanced academic work, it is important to include academic literature from around the world, representing all backgrounds.
+However, it can be difficult to find Global South examples from within English language databases with currently more Global North examples.
 This tab lists alternative search terms and strategies that might help us pick out Global South material.
-The other tab within this box suggests useful resources and database features.
+Use the other tab in this box to try useful resources and database features.

-Definitions: Global South is a term currently used to mean countries of Africa, Asia, Latin America, and the Caribbean, which may be less economically developed.
-Global North is used to refer to countries of North America and Europe but also Australia and New Zealand, with stonger economies and influence.
+Definitions: Global South is a term currently used to mean countries of Africa, Asia, Latin America, and the Caribbean.
+Global North is used to refer to countries of North America and Europe but also Australia and New Zealand, with stong economies and influence.

 Remember to include searching tricks as used in examples below: